shap/shap/README.md

 ## XGBoost (LightGBM) example

-While SHAP values can explain the output of any machine learning model, we have developed a high-speed exact algorithm for ensemble tree methods ([Tree SHAP paper](https://arxiv.org/abs/1706.06060)).
+While SHAP values can explain the output of any machine learning model, we have developed a high-speed exact algorithm for ensemble tree methods ([Tree SHAP arXiv paper](https://arxiv.org/abs/1802.03888)).
 This has been integrated directly into XGBoost and LightGBM (*make sure you have the latest checkout of master*), and you can use the `shap` package for visualization in a Jupyter notebook:

 ```python
 import xgboost